 BrowseReporter’s monitoring solution can monitor internet activity of a specific user or computer.
 If an employee or a student uses multiple computers, BrowseReporter will track the browsing activity of this user on all the corresponding computers.

-BrowseReporter’s user activity dashboards and computer usage reports give you the insights you need to identify productivity leaks, detect excessive bandwidth usage, reduce software costs, and improve business intelligence.
+BrowseReporter’s real-time user activity dashboards and reports give you the insights you need to identify productivity leaks, detect excessive bandwidth usage, reduce software costs, and improve business intelligence.

 User Activity Dashboards

 - Use the collected data to review aggregated results of your entire workforce or drill down to individual users

 - Select the date range and activities you want to populate the dashboard with